fstrozzi/bioruby-pipengine/README.md

 PipEngine is entirely based on the placeholder and substitution logic.
 For example in the Pipeline YAML, each tool is declared under the resources and at run time PipEngine will search for the corresponding placeholder in the command lines.

-So, for instance, if I have declared a software '''bwa''' under resources, PipEngine will search for a '''<bwa>''' placeholder in all the command lines and will substitute it with the software complete path declared in resources.
+So, for instance, if I have declared a software **bwa** under resources, PipEngine will search for a **<bwa>** placeholder in all the command lines and will substitute it with the software complete path declared in resources.

 This makes command lines definition shorter and easier to read and avoid problems when moving from one software version to another (i.e. you just need to change the bwa definition once, and not 10 times in 5 different command lines)